 Seasonal gift giving

 We all love our pets, so why not tick a few things off their Christmas list?
 From pet-friendly fashion to the latest tech, you’re bound to find a little inspiration in our gift buying guide for dogs and cats.

-Personalised presents make for unique gifts that’ll leave your pet the envy of their friends.
-You’ll find plenty of places online to customise your pet gear with an individual name or splashed with their winning smile.
-From beds and pillows to biscuits and beer, you can mark up a whole range of pet-centric presents with your furry friends beloved brand.
+Personalised presents make for unique gifts that’ll leave your pet the envy of their furry friends.
+You’ll find plenty of places online to customise your pet gear with embroidery or custom printing.
+From beds and pillows to biscuits and beer, you can mark up a whole range of pet-centric presents with your pet’s beloved brand.

 Not that there isn’t space for a personalised pet towel in your life, but gifts that serve a purpose are usually the best things you can buy your pet.
 Not only will they spread a little joy and make your dog or cat happy, often they make your life easier too.

-Cold weather is no fun on a daily walk, so be sure your dog wraps up warm with a cosy jumper or wet-weather jacket, especially if they are small or short-haired.
-Or, keep your pooch fit and active with a pet pedometer, to ensure they’re hitting their steps target when on your morning stroll.
+Cold weather is no fun on a daily walk, so be sure your dog wraps up warm with a cosy jumper or wet-weather jacket, especially if they’re small or short-haired.
+Or, track your pooch’s activity levels with a pet pedometer, to ensure they’re hitting their steps target when on your morning stroll.

-Cat-owners will know that our feline friends can be inquisitive.
+Cat owners will know that our feline friends can be inquisitive.
 Keep your cat active and engaged with a new cat tower or scratching post.
-Your furry friend will be able to watch the wonderful chaos of Christmas from the comfort of their watchtower – and they’ll have plenty of fun with the packaging after.
+Your furry friend will be able to watch the wonderful chaos of Christmas from the comfort of their watchtower – and they’ll have plenty of fun with the packaging afterwards.

 There are also toys that encourage stimulation and interaction, which can be a fantastic gift to keep your cat amused.
 Play circuits and interactive balls are often big hits with most felines.